siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-milestone-risk-estimator/overview.md

 ## Overview

-Milestone risk estimator plugin for Urbancode Velocity estimates value stream management sprint risk analysis and provides estimated result in metrics P.R.E Risk (shows the evaluated risk as percentage) and P.R.E Deadline (shows an estimated deadline).
-There are two scheduled events ExecuteTrain and ExecutePrediction, Work items present in completed stage will be considered as train data, work items present in other stage considered as prediction data.
+Milestone risk estimator plug-in for Urbancode Velocity estimates value stream management sprint risk and provides estimated result in metrics P.R.E Risk (Probabilistic Risk Estimator) which shows the evaluated risk as percentage and P.R.E Deadline (Probabilistic Risk Estimator) which shows an estimated deadline.
+There are two scheduled events ExecuteTrain and ExecutePrediction.
+ExecuteTrain is for training the model and ExecutePrediction is for predicting the risk of current active sprint.
+It collects work item data and use them to train the model and predict the risk.
+The default training frequency is a week and default prediction frequency is a day.
+Any closed work items are queried for training and open work items of active sprint are queried and used for predicting the risk.
+At the end of every prediction, the prediction results are inserted as metrics.

 ## Compatability

-Must be running UrbanCode Velocity version 2.3 and later to use the plug-in.
+Must be running UrbanCode Velocity version 5.0.0 and later to use the plug-in.

 ## Versions